Post

 Serializable

-Experiment: Repeatable Read in PgSQL
+Experiment: Repeatable Read in PostgreSQL

-Let’s run an experiment to see how Repeatable Read
+Let’s run an experiment to see how Repeatable Read works in PostgreSQL.

 1